 Which privacy technique you choose to integrate within your infrastructure is entirely use-case dependent.
 There is really no one-size-fits-all for privacy technology.
-Once you have determined which technologies are optimal for your use case (this PETs decision tree can help), you can narrow down your choice even further by gaining a better understanding of your threat model (see, for example, Microsoft’s STRIDE model) and what kind of adversaries you’re expecting to dealing with (see here for some good definitions).
+Once you have determined which technologies are optimal for your use case (this PETs decision tree can help), you can narrow down your choice even further by gaining a better understanding of your threat model (see, for example, Microsoft’s STRIDE model) and what kind of adversaries you’re expecting to dealing with.

 Still unsure which security technique is right for you?
 Contact us for more information.